Cooking with JulieA Celebration of Wine Country Flavors

 2. When the water comes to a boil add a teaspoon of kosher salt and the basil.
 Blanch the basil leaves in boiling water for about 30 seconds until they turn bright green.

 4. Combine all the ingredients in a blender or food processor and puree until smooth.
+Add the hot sauce and a pinch of salt.
 Strain through a fine sieve.

 Notes: This will keep for a week in the refrigerator.